Dingning-Zhang/dingning-zhang.github.io/content/presentations/pape2025/_index.md

 ---
-title: "PaPE 2025 – Spanish Rhotics Poster"
+title: "6th Phonetics and Phonology in Europe (PaPE 2025)"
-description: "Phonetic similarity and acquisition challenges of Spanish rhotics among Chinese L2 learners"
+description: "Phonetic Similarity and Acquisition Challenges of Spanish Rhotics Among Chinese L2 Learners: A Theoretical and Analytical Approach"
 showToc: false
 ---

-# Phonetic Similarity and Acquisition Challenges of Spanish Rhotics among Chinese L2 Learners
+# Phonetic Similarity and Acquisition Challenges of Spanish Rhotics Among Chinese L2 Learners: A Theoretical and Analytical Approach
-**Poster presented at 6th PaPE 2025 – Phonetics and Phonology in Europe, Palma**

 **Authors:** Dingning Zhang & Dr. Wendy Elvira-García
 **Year:** 2025
-**Conference:** PaPE 2025 – 6th Phonetics and Phonology in Europe
+**Conference:** 6th Phonetics and Phonology in Europe (PaPE 2025), Palma

 ---